What is Super 8?

 What are the best shooting conditions?

-As much lighting as possible is best!
-But in dim light, I'll do my best to capture the moment nonetheless and have low light film and a small on-camera light that helps.
+As much light as possible is best!
+But in dim light, I'm able to capture the moment nonetheless and have low light film and a small camera light that helps.

 What's your style of shooting?